Internships can be paid, unpaid, or for academic credit. How do you evaluate and weigh these options?

 Additional Internship Authorization Requirements

-Some organizations will require authorizations as part of the application process or to accept an internshp offer.
+Some organizations will require authorizations as part of the application process or to accept an internship offer.
 Below are the most common authorization requirements.
-Please connect with the UVA Career Center and the Internship Center if you are need of guidance.
+Please connect with the UVA Career Center or email firstname.lastname@example.org if you need guidance.

 F-1 Curricular Practical Training (CPT) Authorization